-Alternatively one may specify $q$ indirectly by choosing the unconditional distribution of $\Phi$ and the conditional distribution of $R:=|Y-X|$ given $\Phi$, then checking that the conditions of Theorem \ref{thm:ergodic} are satisfied.
+Alternatively one may specify $q$ indirectly by choosing the unconditional distribution of $\Phi$ and the conditional distribution of $R:=\|Y-X\|$ given $\Phi$, then checking that the conditions of Theorem \ref{thm:ergodic} are satisfied.

 If sampling from the distribution \eqref{eq:rcondphi} is computationally expensive, however, the sampler may be modified by setting all $R_k$ equal to $R$, so that only a single sample is required to generate a proposal and the skipping chain keeps moving in the direction $\Phi$ with jumps of equal size.
-While this modification would not change the mean distance $|Z_m-Z_0| = \sum_{i=1}^m R_i$ covered by $m$ steps of the skipping chain, it would increase its variance to $m^2 \mathrm{Var}(R)$.
-We note that such estimates are more relevant when some a priori knowledge exists of the target density and its support, which we do not assume in general.
-In the latter case large deviations estimates may also be informative, since in the i.i.d.~case (Algorithm \ref{alg:skip}) we have for large $m$:
+While this modification would not change the mean distance $\|Z_m-Z_0\| = \sum_{i=1}^m R_i$ covered by $m$ steps of the skipping chain, it would increase its variance to $m^2 \mathrm{Var}(R)$.